Abh4git/DigitalNotes/DigitalTransformationBasics/README.md

-1. **Michelangelo’s Quote on Mastery**: The first image begins with a quote from Michelangelo, highlighting the hard work behind mastery.
+1. **Michelangelo’s Quote on Mastery**: A quote from Michelangelo, highlighting the hard work behind mastery.
 It reflects the idea that mastery, whether in art or technology, comes from sustained effort and perseverance, and may not seem as "wonderful" if people knew the struggle behind it.

 2. **What is Digital Mastery?**: The next section dives into digital mastery, a concept that connects not only with technology but also requires effective leadership.
 The emphasis is on leveraging technology to improve internal business processes, enhance customer experiences, and empower employees.
 However, just investing in technology isn't sufficient; leadership capabilities are crucial to transforming technological potential into a competitive advantage.